Open Today 10 AM – 9 PM

-Over the past twenty years, Steve McQueen’s moving-image works have developed from his iconic silent videos to powerful sound-driven works.
+Since the late 90s, Steve McQueen’s (born 1969 in London) moving-image works have developed from his iconic silent videos to powerful sound-driven works.
 In his films, he establishes exquisite, visceral relationships between moving bodies and the architectural spaces that surround or confine them—relationships that are complicated by the presence of viewers in gallery spaces.
 Questions of politics, race, and societal traumas and conventions haunt his taut structural scenarios.

 A standout in the 2015 Venice Biennale, Ashes presents footage of a handsome, young, carefree fisherman named Ashes balancing playfully on a pitching boat on one side of a screen.
 A second video, projected on the other side, provides the film’s soundtrack and chronicles Ashes’s unexpected fate.
 Some of the footage was made for McQueen’s previous project, Carib’s Leap, 2002.
 McQueen, who is of Grenadian descent, based Carib’s Leap on a tragic episode in Grenada’s history, when hundreds of native Caribs leaped off a cliff rather than submit to the invading French.
 While making that work in Grenada, McQueen met the charismatic Ashes and felt compelled to film him.
 Projected on both sides of the screen, the footage of Ashes is shot in grainy, lush 8mm film.
 Meanwhile, the footage chronicling Ashes’s fate is shot in 16mm film, which registers the scenes with factual precision.
 The videos conjure an easy vitality alongside the darker forces of society and destiny.
 McQueen has remarked, “Life and death have always lived side by side, in every aspect of life.
 We live with ghosts in our everyday.”

-Louise Lawler explores the changing context in which works of art are viewed and circulated.
-Since the late 1970s she has worked primarily in photography and has become best known for shooting art objects in collectors’ homes, museums, auction houses, commercial galleries, and corporate offices, whether installed above copier machines or piled on loading docks and in storage closets.
+Louise Lawler (born 1947 in Bronxville, NY) explores the changing context in which works of art are viewed and circulated.
+Primarily working in photography, she has become best known for shooting art objects in collectors’ homes, museums, auction houses, commercial galleries, and corporate offices, whether installed above copier machines or piled on loading docks and in storage closets.
 In these sites, she frames the strategies of display—from the works’ labels to their location—to bring attention to the ways spaces shape the meaning and reception of art after it leaves the studio.
 Her work is often associated with institutional critique for its exposure of art world machinations, and with the so-called Pictures Generation, a group of artists that includes Sherrie Levine, Robert Longo, Cindy Sherman, and others, known for their strategies of appropriation.
 Witty and trenchant, Lawler’s photographs are more than mirrors in which the art world sees itself; they reposition the viewer to engage critically and affectively with art’s presentation and dissemination.

 Grieving Mothers (Attachment) is part of a series in which Lawler documents casts of antiquities held by various international institutions.
 It depicts plaster casts of the wings of the Nike of Samothrace, c.
 190 BCE, perhaps one of the most recognizable objects of Hellenic sculpture, in the collection of the Musée du Louvre in Paris.
 To further complicate the idea of originality and reproduction, the original marble has missing portions filled in with plaster.
 Lawler shows the wings detached from the figure’s torso, the mechanism of attachment visible.
 Due to the close cropping and angled framing, the viewer can perceive the wings as sculptural objects divorced from their grand and dynamic referent.
 In such pieces, Lawler complicates our perception of authenticity and its relationship to form.

-In 1969, Robert Rohm’s manila rope reliefs were included in three important group exhibitions: Lucy Lippard’s 557, 087 at the World’s Fair Pavilion in Seattle; Marcia Tucker and James Monte’s Anti-Illusion: Procedures/Materials at the Whitney Museum of American Art, New York; and String and Rope at the Sidney Janis Gallery, New York.
+In 1969, Robert Rohm’s (Born 1934 in Cincinnati; died 2013 in Charlestown, RI) manila rope reliefs were included in three important group exhibitions: Lucy Lippard’s 557, 087 at the World’s Fair Pavilion in Seattle; Marcia Tucker and James Monte’s Anti-Illusion: Procedures/Materials at the Whitney Museum of American Art, New York; and String and Rope at the Sidney Janis Gallery, New York.
 These three presentations defined the emerging movements of conceptual art, process art, and fiber art, respectively.
 In his rope reliefs, Rohm united the three currents by giving equal weight to issues of idea, process, and material.
 Knotted into grid shapes and darkened with a brown, oil-based wood stain, these netlike structures were nailed directly onto the gallery walls.
 Rohm then performed a sequence of simple, minimal interventions that drastically altered the appearance of the original grids.

 Rohm divided his rope sculptures into three categories based on the gestures he executed.
 He made the first set by stretching or relaxing the rope; the second, by cutting it; and the third, by piling it.
 Gravity is the common denominator in the three groups.
 Untitled, 1969, is a knotted grid that exemplifies the first body of work.
 For this piece, Rohm tacked a rectangular net along its perimeter to the wall and then removed the nails along the top and right edges.
 He had anticipated that this would result in a crisp diagonal as with folded paper; instead, the rope slouched into an asymmetrical catenary curve.
 As it so often did, the material behaved contrary to Rohm’s prediction, introducing the element of chance.